 The village is a node for the south coasts and this makes its position particularly advantageous.
-Given the importance of its location, almost all basic services can be found in Spili, such as banks, post office, telecommunications, health center, police station and even the Cathedral Conference Center.
-Therefore, Spili is an ideal destination for foreigners and for Greeks, where they can combine their holiday without missing anything.
+Given the importance of its location, almost all basic services can be found in Spili, such as banks, post office, telecommunications, health center, police station and even the Church Conference Center.
+Therefore, Spili is an ideal destination for visitors and for Greeks, where they can combine their holiday without missing anything.

 In the center of the village square with the two huge plane trees, is Kefalovrisi (i.e. prime spring) as it is called.
 This is a series of 25 fountains with the form of a lion head from the mouths of which 330 cubic meters of water flow every hour, rich in iron and having a constant temperature at 13 °C. Around Kefalovrisi you‘ll meet several taverns with genuine Cretan cuisine, coffee shops and folk art shops.